bitcoin/bitcoin/doc/tor.md

 Syscoin Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Syscoin Core is listening, and a connection to Tor can be made.
-It can be configured with the `-listenonion`, `-torcontrol` and `-torpassword` settings.
+This new feature is enabled by default if Syscoin Core is listening (`-listen`), and requires a Tor connection to work.
+It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
 For cookie authentication the user running syscoind must have write access